rusty-electron/ml_deployment/data-sources.md

   * TensorFlow Serving: Open-source with Apache License 2.0
   * TorchServe: Open-source with Apache License 2.0
   * Vertex AI: pay-as you-go

-* Compatibility with Docker/Docker support: Docker containers encapsulate all the dependencies, libraries, and configurations needed for an application.
+### Compatibility with Docker/Docker support

+ Docker containers encapsulate all the dependencies, libraries, and configurations needed for an application.
 It also allows for the creation of reproducible environments.
 This means that the same Docker container can be run on different machines or cloud services, ensuring that the ML model’s behavior remains consistent across various deployment scenarios.
 In many cases, platforms can offer pre-built docker images for common use-cases. [[6]](#References)

   * AWS SageMaker: Yes, it offers extensive support for docker containers, see [Use Docker containers to build models](https://docs.aws.amazon.com/sagemaker/latest/dg/docker-containers.html) and also offers pre-built docker images for common use-cases, see [Pre-built Docker images](https://docs.aws.amazon.com/sagemaker/latest/dg/pre-built-containers-frameworks-deep-learning.html).
   * Azure ML: Yes, see [microsoft-azureml - Official Image | Docker Hub](https://hub.docker.com/_/microsoft-azureml)